ssakyp/monster-slayer-game/README.md

 ## Output

-1) Choose Option like Heal or Damage monster.
+1) Choose Option like Heal or Attack monster.
 Damage and Heal amount is random.
-   We will get special weapon after 2 round
+   We will get special Attack after 2 round

 ![Alt text](docs/sc_1.png?raw=true "Game Started")